axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-05-Multisig-v1.2.1.md

 - This rollout upgrades the amplifier multisig contract from `v1.2.0` to `v1.2.1`
 - There is a no state migration involved

-1. Upload new ITS Hub contract
+1. Upload new Multisig contract

 | Network          | `INIT_ADDRESSES`                                                                                                                            | `RUN_AS_ACCOUNT`                                | `DEPOSIT_VALUE` |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------- | --------------- |